Comparison

 Netlify Vite plugin

-Section titled “Netlify Vite plugin”The Netlify Vite plugin (@netlify/vite-plugin) is the official Netlify integration for Vite.
-It emulates the full Netlify platform inside your Vite dev server, giving you access to serverless functions, edge functions, blobs, the Cache API, Image CDN, redirects, and more — all without needing the Netlify CLI.
+Section titled “Netlify Vite plugin”The Netlify Vite plugin (@netlify/vite-plugin) is a dev-time integration.
+It emulates the Netlify platform (functions, edge functions, blob storage, the Cache API, image CDN, redirects, and more) inside vite dev, so you can develop against Netlify-specific features without running the Netlify CLI.

 Key differences: